-A customer churn occurs when customers or subscribers stop doing business with a company or service.
-In the case of the telecom sector, it usually occurs when a customer leaves that company to start a new agreement with another competing company.The aftermath of customer churn is long-reaching.
+Customer churn occurs when customers or subscribers stop doing business with a company or service.
+In the telecom sector, this usually happens when a customer leaves a company to start a new agreement with a competing company.
+The aftermath of customer churn is long-reaching.
 First, your company loses every future opportunity with that customer.
-For example, the chance to upsell them with other products or services that you later implement in your business, while also inducing indirect costs in the form of brand reputation.Because of that, one of the most important KPIs in a telecom company is the churn ratio.
+For example, the chance to upsell them with other products or services that you later implement in your business, while also inducing indirect costs in the form of brand reputation.
+Because of that, one of the most critical KPIs in a telecom company is the churn ratio.
+By applying artificial intelligence, the churn ratio can be reduced while reducing costs.
+For that reason, we were contacted by a telecom company to develop a project aimed at preventing customer churn.

 Data set